-Water injected via the IRL Injection Wells includes groundwater captured by the Riverbank Extraction Wells (and amended with carbon, as necessary) and freshwater (see Section 6.4.7).
-The current model layout has the two northern IRL Injection Wells (IRL-1 and IRL-2) receiving water from the Riverbank Extraction Wells (without carbon amendment) at 75 gpm each, while freshwater is injected at the two southern wells, IRL-3 and IRL-4, at rates of 100 gpm and 200 gpm, respectively.
+Water injected via the IRL Injection Wells includes groundwater captured by the River Bank Extraction Wells (and amended with carbon, as necessary) and freshwater (see Section 6.4.7).
+The current model layout has the two northern IRL Injection Wells (IRL-1 and IRL-2) receiving water from the River Bank Extraction Wells (without carbon amendment) at 75 gpm each, while freshwater is injected at the two southern wells, IRL-3 and IRL-4, at rates of 100 gpm and 200 gpm, respectively.
 However, the design layout of the IRL will be flexible enough to accommodate either injection water source to be injected into any of the four IRL wells.
+It is not likely that River Bank extracted water will need to be injected into IRL-3 or IRL-4, but in the event that it is necessary, further evaluations will be conducted to determine the potential impacts and the agencies will be notified of proposed actions.
+In order to address agency concerns about injecting the River Bank extracted water with elevated TDS concentrations into the shallow portion of the uplands aquifer, IRL-1 and IRL-2 will be constructed so that the bottom two-thirds of their well screens can be hydraulically isolated through use of a packer to focus the River Bank water injection into the deeper portion of the aquifer with elevated natural TDS concentrations.
+IRL wells IRL-3 and IRL-4 will be constructed in that the lower onethird of the well screens can be hydraulically isolated in case they need to receive elevated TDS River Bank extracted water.
+As the floodplain Cr(VI) concentrations are reduced and byproducts are within the anticipated ranges, the need for River Bank extraction will be reduced and IRL-1 and IRL-2 can be transitioned to freshwater injection.
+The freshwater source has lower natural TDS concentrations than the uplands aquifer so vertical segregation of freshwater injection only into a given well is not proposed for TDS management.

 The IRL Injection Wells inject into model layers 1 through 4 for a total injection flow rate of 450 gpm.
-Special consideration was taken in the solute transport model to allow any potential byproduct concentrations extracted at the Riverbank Extraction Wells to be accounted for in the IRL Injection Wells.
+Special consideration was taken in the solute transport model to allow any potential byproduct concentrations extracted at the River Bank Extraction Wells to be accounted for in the IRL Injection Wells.
 The IRL Injection Wells are depicted on Figure 6.4-1, and Figure 6.4-6 shows these wells in cross-section.